SYalouz/QuantNBody/README.md

 Hamiltonians already implemented:

-- Ab initio electronic strucutre Hamiltonian (needs psi4 or PySCf to provide the electronic integrals)
+- Ab initio electronic structure Hamiltonian (needs psi4 or PySCf to provide the electronic integrals)
 - Fermi-Hubbard molecules Hamiltonians ( parameters given by the user )